 The SPL procedure in Figure 11-84 uses statements that are similar to the ones that Figure 11-83 shows, except that this procedure updates the SET in the direct_reports column of the manager table with a variable, rather than with a literal value.
-Figure 11-54 on page 11-41 defines the manager table.
+Figure 11-53 on page 11-29 defines the manager table.

 '''

+CREATE PROCEDURE new report (mgr VARCHAR(30),

 old VARCHAR(30), new VARCHAR(30))

 DEFINE s SET (VARCHAR(30) NOT NULL);

 DEFINE n VARCHAR(30);

-SELECT direct reports INTO s FROM manager
+SELECT direct_reports INTO s FROM manager

 WHERE mgr name = mgr;

 FOREACH cursor1 FOR

 SELECT INTO n FROM TABLE(s)

 IF (n == old) THEN

 UPDATE TABLE(s)(x)

 SET x = new WHERE CURRENT OF cursor1;

 EXIT FOREACH;

-ELSE

 CONTINUE FOREACH;

+END IF;

+END FOREACH

+UPDATE manager SET mgr name = s

+WHERE mgr name = mgr;

+END PROCEDURE;

 '''

-UPDATE manager SET mgr name = s WHERE mgr name = mgr;